inwtx/CellPhone-To-Remailer/README.md

 It was written for the purpose of sending remailer messages via email from a cell phone.
-Remailer headers and message must be PGP symetrically encrypted using OpenKeyChain before it is sent in order to mask the remailer message and headers.
+Remailer headers and message must be PGP symmetrically encrypted using OpenKeyChain before it is sent in order to mask the remailer message and headers.

 Create a new user on your server.
 That is all that needs